esl/jekyll-codesync-global/_posts/blog-posts/2018-11-09-building-a-billion-dollar-cryptocurrency-with-haskell.md

 ---
 title: Building a Billion Dollar Cryptocurrency with Haskell
-abstract: This talk is an experience report on the development and operation of a top-10 open blockchain cryptocurrency written in Haskell.
+abstract: "This talk is an experience report on the development and operation of a top-10 open blockchain cryptocurrency written in Haskell.

 Cardano is a recently released blockchain cryptocurrency system developed by IOHK and implemented primarily in Haskell.
 It has a number of innovative technologies and a long future roadmap, but in this talk Duncan will focus less on the 'what' and more on the question of 'how' and on transferable lessons: